tschudin/tinyssb/src/poc-03/README.md

 # 3) Discussion

-In this section we quickly relate our tree-related primitives with those proposed in SSB's metafeed spec at
+In this section we quickly relate our tree-forming primitives with those proposed in SSB's metafeed spec at
 $\rightarrow$[https://github.com/ssb-ngi-pointer/ssb-meta-feeds-spec](https://github.com/ssb-ngi-pointer/ssb-meta-feeds-spec).

 The four packet types above form a minimal layer for expressing dependency in a way that enforces a tree shape.
-One can design a second layer of dependency, but without such guarantee, at application layer that uses ordinary plain48 or chain20 messages.
-In such 2nd layer dependency messages, things could be expressed like:
+One can design a second layer of dependency, but without such guarantee, at application layer.
+In such app'layer dependency messages, things could be expressed like:

 - mount      (called ```metafeed/add/existing``` in the SSB metafeed spec)
 - unmount    (called ```metafeed/tombstone``` in the SSB metafeed spec)